sneakysneak/docs/pages/embedding/create-custom-connectors.md

 ----------------

 Our powerful OpenAPI discovery tool lets you import your existing API specification into Cyclr.
-After signing into the [Console](https://my.cyclr.com/console/), select Connectors > My Connectors > Generate From OpenAPI Specification.
+After signing into the Console (https://yourCyclrInstance/console/), select Connectors > My Connectors > Generate From OpenAPI Specification.

 ![](./images/import-api-1.gif)